 The Group embraces diversity at the workplace.
 We do not condone any form of discrimination practices against race, age or gender in the provision of employment and development opportunities.

 iii) Occupational Safety & Health

-The Group is steadfast in its commitment to provide a conducive, safe and healthy work place for our staff, business associates and customers by adopting industry best practices on health and safety.
+The Group places utmost priority in the safety and well-being of our staff, business associates and customers by adopting industry best practices on health and safety.